nkashyap14/Zettelkasen/Zettelkasten/Throughput.md

 - Refers to the process to process logical data rate that is inevitably passes through many [[network]] hops
 - Measures the specific amount of data that can be transmitted from the sender to the receiver in a single unit of time
+- Another alternative way of looking at it is the number of tasks completed per unit of time
 ---
 Links :: [[Computer Science]] [[System Design]] [[API]] Reference ::